-Through crime, lost work productivity and healthcare expenses, the annual cost of alcohol abuse in the U.S. is estimated to be \$249 billion.
+Through criminal-justice related costs, lost work productivity and healthcare expenses, the annual cost of alcohol abuse in the U.S. is estimated to be \$249 billion.
 Half of all industrial accidents involve alcohol, and commercial fleets suffer from over 11,000 alcohol-related accidents each year.
 We believe we have a solution that addresses this problem, and our technology is now available for pilot evaluation in commercial fleet management, school bus safety and manufacturing facilities.